AtScaleInc/atscale-k8s-blueprints/README.md

-# AtScale EKS Blueprint
+# AtScale K8S Blueprints

-This repository provides an automated way to create an AWS EKS (Elastic Kubernetes Service) cluster to deploy your application.
+This repository provides an automated way to create Kubernetes clusters using different cloud providers.
+This blueprint creates an environment with the default configuration to deploy AtScale applications correctly.

 ## Prerequisites